anmiles/eslint-config/README.md

 				/* your own config */
 			];
 			```
-	- Also you can use type-checked config
+	- Also you can use type-checked config - `./eslint.config.mts` (or `./eslint.config.ts` for ESM projects)
-		`./eslint.config.mts`:
 		```ts
 		import type { Linter } from 'eslint';
 		import { basePreset, tsPreset, jestPreset, reactPreset } from '@anmiles/eslint-config';